mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 })
 {% endprism %}

-Now, we can add the `v-on` directive to our `<filter-list>` component so that the emitted event ('filter-selected') triggers the parent Vue instance's `setFilter` method.
+And now, we can use the `v-on` directive to map the emitted event `filter-selected` to the parent Vue instance's `setFilter` method.
+Voilà

 {% prism markup %}
 <filter-list